azmok/autil_monolith/README.md

 I wrote this functions for my personal use.
 However, I think taht this is also useful for novice developers.

-Short tutorial in '@Test/autil.test.php' make it easier to use this library for novice, written for programming novice into consideration.
+Short tutorial in '@Test/autil.test.php' makes it easier to use this library for novice, written for programming novice into consideration.

 This library makes many duplicated, verbose built-in functions, that is outdated, procedural-style, bind up to relatively simple, versatile functions for daily use.